ysard/libre-printer/doc/source/service_configuration.rst

 - **escp2_converter_path=/usr/bin/convert-escp2**

-    Path of espc2 converter.
+    Path of the legacy espc2 converter.
 If the binary is not at the end of the given path its expected name is "convert-escp2".

-    - For the RetroPrinter image: /home/pi/temp/sdl/escparser/convert-escp2
+    Default is as in the RetroPrinter image:
-    - For the LibrePrinter Debian package: /usr/bin/convert-escp2
+    `/home/pi/temp/sdl/escparser/convert-escp2`

 - **pcl_converter_path=/usr/local/bin/gpcl6**